 Create a New Local Persistent Cache

-A local persistence cache can be created in the following ways:
+A local persistence cache can be created using either the NCache Management Center or the Command Line Tools such as PowerShell.

 Prerequisites